incom2/TabExplorer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;PS: Please note the native part of the file explorer will always use Windows language.

 ### **Take control!**
-✔ Intercept any new Windows Explorer window and convert them in new tabs without changing obscure system settings!<br>
+✔ Intercept any new Windows Explorer window and convert them in new tabs without changing<br>
-✔ You can enable and disable this featuure at any moment, instantly, with just one click.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;obscure system settings!
+Enable or disable this feature instantly at any moment with just one click.

 ### **Express yourself**
 ✔ Set a background image or place your logo in a corner.<br>